Integration Point: Response - Time-to-Event Outcome

 not used in the script.
 We recommend always declaring

-as a default NULL
+UserParam as a default NULL value in the

 function arguments, as this will ensure that the same function will work